-But If Professors Easterbrook and Fischel are correct in assuming that passivity will encourage tender offers, then the only way a board of directors could carry out its duty to sharehold-

-Martin Lipton is a senior partner at Wachtell, Lipton, Rosen & Katz, a New York law firm that specializes in corcorate takeovers ers and avoid a takeover at less than full sale value would be to assess at regular intervals the differential between market value and full sale value and, whenever that differential is significant, initiate a sale or merger before a raider could make a tender offer.
+But if Professors Easterbrook and Fischel are correct in assuming that passivity will encourage tender offers, then the only way a board of directors could carry out its duty to sharehold. ers and avoid a takeover at less than full sale value would be to assess at regular intervals the differential between market value and full sale value and, whenever that differential is significant, initiate a sale or merger before a raider could make a tender offer.
 Thus, the rule of passivity, if not the theoretical equivalent of a rule requiring periodic assessment of sale or liquidation, would as a practical matter produce the same results.